Dr Edward Meinert

 In addition to his formal teaching, Dr Meinert lectures on data science (real world evidence) and software engineering (requirements engineering, software development management).

 Dr Edward Meinert is a Chartered Engineer with extensive experience in the implementation of complex information systems.
 Dr Meinert's research is centred on the software engineering and evaluation of digital technology in healthcare.
 His primary research interests include clinical artificial intelligence, robotic process automation and digital health, with a primary aim to enhance population health insight.
 He is particularly interested in applications to novel regulatory and therapeutic contexts, such as adaptive and long-term trials focused on preventive medicine, where there are significant opportunities to derive insight from improved data analytics and where standards are emerging.

 The use of health information technologies (HITs) has been associated with positive benefits, such as improved health outcomes and enhanced health services.
 Results from empirical studies report potential benefits of HITs in preventive medicine measures such as primary prevention.
 While there are significant efforts underway to establish frameworks to manage digital services, there is much work required to determine how these technologies can be used to improve health outcomes sustainably.
-Dr Meinert aims to develop evidence to inform improvement in the design of technologies and to influence policy to promote adoption of systems which achieve positive health impact.
+Dr Meinert aims to develop evidence to inform improvement in the design of technologies and to influence policy to promote the adoption of systems that achieve positive health impact.